Phu-archive/team004-MachineLearningModel/README.md

 sh startup_docker.sh
 ```

 And the everything is ready !!!
+The code for transformer is based on https://tensorflow.org/alpha/tutorials/sequences/transformer
+However, I have modularized for future usage and down-grade the tensorflow to a version 1.12 (instead of 2.0 as in tutorials)

 ## Running Transformer